 In-store, we are also taking unprecedented steps to protect you and our JMF team.
 We are only allowing one customer at a time to come inside to select their flowers and/or gifts.
 If a bouquet is required to be made up we are asking customers to have a seat outside and relax while we put the flowers together.
 Hand sanitiser is available and being used by our team as well as being at the entrance for customers to use.
 Further, we are encouraging and recommend card payments.

 Many people have asked us what is happening with flowers.
-Right now, the supply of flowers is still strong.
-However, the availability of specific varieties is diminishing.
-For overseas flowers transportation is an issue as is the concern of local importers to not have a market, or the demand, to sell to.
-Some local growers are finding a dramatic drop in demand makes it difficult to continue.
-Others are pushing ahead.
-We’re doing what we can, while we can, to support local growers.
-There remains an enormous selection of gorgeous blooms available and if you’re a flower lover and are in a position to buy them we'd love you to do just that.
+Right now, the supply of flowers is picking up after being decimated.
+Prices have surged on many varieties and we are taking greater care when purchasing to try and find good value.
+The availability of specific varieties is diminishing.
+For overseas flowers transportation is an issue and the freight cost is having a huge impact on the end cost of flowers.
+Local growers are struggling to meet demand and this is putting further upward pressure on price.
+We’re doing what we can to support local growers.
+Despite the doom and gloom there remains a fabulous selection of gorgeous blooms available day to day and if you’re a flower lover and are in a position to buy them we'd love you to do just that.
+Indeed, we want to say a big thank you to everyone who is and has supported local small businesses in this difficult time.

 When buying in store or over the phone we’ll talk you through what’s available and what’s really nice.
 If you’ve selected specific flowers online and we don’t have all available we’ll make a substitution with similar flowers.
 If we can’t make it similar we’ll be in touch (not the best word to use right now, is it?) to talk through different options.
 We have removed the Colombian only rose bouquets as the availability of these roses is unclear.